IKIM-Essen/ClusterDocs/README.md

 - a long-form PDF;
 - an editable DOCX source;
 - an editable PowerPoint slide deck with speaker notes;
-- a 5-10 minute MP4 training video with processed synthetic narration;
+- a slide-based MP4 training video with natural British-English narration;
 - an SRT caption file; and
 - a Markdown narration script.